Doris-vv/Coffee-Sales/README.md

 ## Findings
 1.The busiest days are Wedesday and Saturday.
 The most leisure day is Thursday.

 2.Arabica is the most popular coffee type.

 3.Most people choose the 0.5kg size coffee.

 4.More than half people don't use Loyalty Card.

+## Presentation
+I made a video on Linkedin to present the project.
+You can find the PowerPoint presentation in the repository.

 ## Conclusion
 The outlet should capitalize on 0.5kg Aribica coffee, and give more discounts and sell different types of coffee to attract more people using Loyalty Card.